earthly/website/blog/_posts/2023-08-09-ripgrep-for-efficient-search.md

 ~~~

 ### Searching Compressed Files
 `ripgrep` can also search for the text in compressed files.
-As of this writing it supports the follow file formats:
+As of this writing it supports the following file formats:

 - .lzma
 - .bzip2